NASHIPAE’S STORY: THE VITAL IMPORTANCE OF DAY SECONDARY SCHOOLS

 Nashipae at home in 2021.
 Photo: Ami Vitale.

-Dedicated to her studies and extremely bright, Nashipae, an orphan who lived with her grandmother, scored higher than any other girl in the entire Loita Hills region on Kenya’s high school entrance exam last year.
+Dedicated to her studies and extremely bright, Nashipae, an orphan who lived with her grandmother, scored higher than any other girl in the entire Loita Hills region on Kenya’s high school entrance exam in 2021.
 Her scores gained her entrance into a National High School, the highest level in Kenya.
 But then, life threw her two more challenges: Her grandmother died, and she got pregnant.
 Nashipae and her baby moved in with an aunt, but after another family member also became pregnant, the burden became too great, and the uncle kicked Nashipae out.
 A brother finally welcomed her and her baby back into the original family compound, which happens to be within walking distance of Morijo, the village where we first opened a day secondary school in 2020.